lavthaiba/cabtmTestAutomation/README.md

 Before running the test scripts, you need to set up the configuration files with the required test data.

-config.properties: This file contains the base URL of the Cabtm application and other configuration settings.
+**config.properties:** This file contains the base URL of the Cabtm application and other configuration settings.
 Update the baseURL, username, and password properties with the appropriate values.

-secrets.properties: This file is used to store sensitive information like passwords or API keys.
+**secrets.properties:** This file is used to store sensitive information like passwords or API keys.
 Add the sensitive information, such as the username and password, to this file.
+And this is handled by .gitignore for not providing permission to clone this file.

 ...